thewca/wca-regulations/wca-regulations-2013.md

     - 7f1) Definitions:
         - 7f1a) Stackmat: The Speed Stacks Stackmat timer and a full-size compatible mat.
         - 7f1b) Mat: The mat of the Stackmat.
-        - 7f1c) Timer: The timer of the Stackmat.
+        - 7f1c) Timer: The timer of the Stackmat, or a stopwatch (for longer attempts).
         - 7f1d) Surface: The flat surface on which the Stackmat has been placed.
 The mat is considered a part of the surface.
 The timer is not considered a part of the surface.
     - 7f2) The timer must be attached to the mat and placed on the surface, with the timer on the side of the mat nearest to the competitor.
         - 7f2a) Exception: For Solving With Feet, the Stackmat must be placed directly on the floor.
 The timer device may be placed on the side of the mat farthest from the competitor.